 There are often several health factors that go along with aging, which can impact seniors’ quality of life.
 Some of these include:

-• Managing comorbidities—The National Council on Aging reports approximately 80% of older adults have at least one chronic disease, and 77% have at least two.
+- Managing comorbidities—The National Council on Aging reports more than 90% adults age 60 and older have at least one chronic disease, and more than 78% have at least two.
 Many of these chronic diseases, including heart disease, Type 2 diabetes and osteoporosis, limit mobility and independence—two big contributors to quality of life as people age.

-• Financial pressures— More than 7 million adults 65 and older lived below the poverty line in 2017.
-Financial strains from the coronavirus pandemic, major medical events, long-term care and retirement can create money-related stress for seniors.
+- Financial pressures— More than 17 million adults 65 and older lived below the Federal Poverty Level in 2022.
+Financial strains from rising housing and health care costs, major medical events, long-term care and retirement can create money-related stress for seniors.

 Look for Clues